ku1ik/bitpocket/README.md

 sure that you understand those rules very well, and consider double checking them before syncing by running `bitpocket list`.

+### Backup options

+Both local and remote backups can be enabled or disabled in the configuration.
+By default, local backups are enabled and remote backups are not.
+Based on how intend to use bitpocket, you may wish to change this behavior.
+Add or change these lines in your _.bitpocket/config_ file:

+    # BACKUPS=true
+    # REMOTE_BACKUPS=false

+### Custom rsync options

+You can pass additional switches to `rsync` by setting `RSYNC_OPTS` in _.bitpocket/config_ file.
+Generated config file includes (commented out) example setting for dereferencing symlinks:

+    # RSYNC_OPTS="-L"

+Just uncomment it and change at will.

 ### Slow sync callbacks